Frequently Asked Questions

-Our hikes go ahead whatever the weather, except in the most extreme weather conditions.
+Our hikes go ahead whatever the weather, except in the most extreme weather conditions such as deep snow.
 If it’s wet then please feel free to change your RSVP to “No”.

 Do I need to join The Ramblers?

-Although we are affilaited to The Ramblers, we are a Meetup Group, not a Ramblers Group so you don’t need to join the Ramblers when you join our group.
-Nevertheless, as a group, we support the charitable objectives of The Ramblers and we encourage our members to consider joining The Ramblers.
+Our group is affiliated to The Ramblers but we are a Meetup Group, not a Ramblers Group.
+You need a Meetup logion (free) to join our group but you don’t need to join the Ramblers when you join our group.
+Nevertheless, as a group, we support the charitable objectives of The Ramblers, we pay an annual Affiliated Club subscripton to The Ramblers and we encourage our members to consider joining The Ramblers.

 Do I need to join YHA (England and Wales)?